2.1 Workers and Injuries

 Criteria for compensation

-If a worker's injury or illness is work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment. then they are entitled to compensation.
-In some cases the employment must have been a significant contributing factor to the worker’s injury.
+If a worker's injury or illness is work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment., then they may be entitled to compensation.

 The following criteria must be met for a person to receive compensation: